Environmental Science Resources

 Waynflete Library Catalog: For some topics, our library has books that will be very helpful in understanding the basic science behind them.
 As you search the catalog, use general search terms, then look in the index of the books you find.
 Also check out our science reference books.

 Gale Virtual Reference Library has great sources for learning about the science behind environmental issues.
-All of these sources are cited as "reference sources" in Noodletools.
 To access GVRL from home, you need the password.
+Noodletools tip: Cite as Database, then Reference Source.

 Use a general Google search to look for reports and studies on your specific locale and issue.
 Be as specific as possible and include multiple key words to direct your search.